Founded by former SpaceX engineers, First Resonance pitches tools to make things the SpaceX way – TechCrunch

 It’s a suite of software products that can allow for more flexible manufacturing processes and one that can handle the pressures of remote monitoring for companies making hardware in the age of social distancing brought on by the COVID-19 pandemic.

-“Our first few customers really grew using [the software] and facilitating that at home factory workflow,” said First Resonance co-founder Karan Talati.
+“Our first few customers really grew using [the software] and facilitating that at-home factory workflow,” said First Resonance co-founder Karan Talati.

 The software that First Resonance has developed allows manufacturers to coordinate their workflow processes.
 “This is really driven off of us being in that driver’s seat at SpaceX and working with our counterparts in manufacturing and refurb,” Talati said.
 “Underlying it all is a data platform that allows these companies to make use of insights to improve their designs as well as their manufacturing processes.”